donlair/bun-rate-limiter/README.md

 - `rateLimitKey` controls the “bucket” a task consumes from (per-user, per-org, global, etc).
 - `asyncThrottlers` are composable; delays are combined by taking the maximum, same as sync throttlers.
 - To explicitly reset distributed throttler state (without clearing pending tasks): `await queue.resetAsyncThrottlers()`.
+- Example code you can run locally: `examples/simple-redis-token-bucket.ts` or `examples/monorepo/README.md`.

 ### Using ArrayQueue (FIFO)